avo-hq/docs.avohq.io/docs/2.0/customization.md

       create  app/views/layouts/avo/application.html.erb
 ```

-**Warning:** Once ejected, the views will not be receiving updates on new Avo versions.
+**Warning:** Once ejected, the views will not receive updates on new Avo versions.

 ## Breadcrumbs